 Do you create content for Missouri State?
-We’re here to help.
+We’re here to help you sound like Missouri State.

 Have you ever thought about why people will (or won’t!) read content from businesses or organizations?